Office of Admissions & Outreach

 We also recommend that you attend our information session and other pre-dental event sponsored by our student clubs.
 Details and registration can be found here.

-To be considered for admission, you must meet the minimum requirements and present evidence that you have completed, or will complete within the specified time frame, the minimum transferable prerequisite coursework.
+To be considered for admission, you must present evidence that you have completed, or will complete within the specified time frame, the minimum transferable prerequisite coursework.
 Although all course requirements need not be completed at the time of application, they must be completed by September 1st, prior to arriving on campus for orientation.

 Due to the large number of applicants in our pool, we are not able to offer application counseling.
 We suggest you seek advice from a counselor or pre-health adviser at your undergraduate institution.

 Evaluation of Applicants, Interviews and Final Decision

 Completed applications will be reviewed on a rolling basis.
 Those who are selected to move forward in the process, will be invited for an on-campus interview.
 Interviews take place between September and January.